This post takes you to the South Island of New Zealand. We are touring the island with a campervan and now driving from Queenstown to Mount Cook.

 Cardrona

-Cardrona village post office
+The Cardrona village general store and post office

-In the middle of Cardrona Valley is the tiny resort town of Cardrona that looks like a wild west town.
+In the middle of the Cardrona Valley is the tiny resort town of Cardrona that looks like a wild west town.
 Some views of Cardrona:

 Cardrona Hotel